csyhuang/hn2016_falwa/readme.md

 vertical_integral | To compute density-weighted vertical average of local wave activity, zonal wind, or other 3-D fields. uv_to_vorticity | To compute relative vorticity on a sphere, given 3-D zonal and meridional wind fields.

-## Contact

-Feel free to email Shao Ying (Clare) Huang: clare1068@gmail.com if you have any inquiries/suggestions.